best beaches in the caribbean

 13. Playa Lagun, Curaçao

 Playa Lagun is one of the best beaches in Curaçao for snorkeling, even for beginners.
 With its towering cliffs protecting the bay from waves, swimming is easy (perfect for families!) for a relaxing dip.
-Colorful corals line the cliffside, and tropical fish swarm; if you’re lucky, you’ll even see sea turtles swimming just beyond the cove.
+Colorful corals line the cliffside and tropical fish swarm; if you’re lucky, you’ll even see sea turtles swimming just beyond the cove.

 Despite being relatively remote and secluded, you’ll find plenty of beach day amenities here, with beach chairs and umbrellas available for rent, a small but well-stocked dive shop, and a delicious restaurant with a stunning view perched on the cliffside above.